 Currently first and second of the Czech First League, Slavia Prague and Viktoria Plzeň will face off a few days later in a much anticipated game at the Dosan Arena in Plzeň on February 16.
 Slavia Prague won the first leg 4-0 in Prague in September.

 In recent years, the two sides have been challenging the rule of Sparta Prague, owned by billionaire Daniel Kretinsky.
-Currently fifth, Sparta is the most the most successful team in Czech First League history, having won more than half of league titles since 1993, but has not won the league since 2014.
+Currently fifth, Sparta is the most successful team in Czech First League history, having won more than half of league titles since 1993, but has not won the league since 2014.